microsoft/pxt/docs/blog/arcade/tilecode.md

 **Posted on August 10, 2020 by Thomas Ball and Stefania Druga**

-[TileCode](https://microsoft.github.io/tilecode) is a novel game creation app that allows you to design, code, and play video games directly on low-cost [MakeCode Arcade gaming handhelds](https://arcade.makecode.com/hardware) as well as in the web browser using the MakeCode Arcade game simulator.
+[TileCode](https://microsoft.github.io/tilecode) is a novel game creation app that allows you to design, code, and play video games directly on low-cost [MakeCode Arcade gaming handhelds](https://arcade.makecode.com/hardware) as well as in the web browser using the [MakeCode Arcade game simulator](https://arcade.makecode.com).

 ### From Board Games to Retro Video Games

 We draw inspiration from board games with pieces that can move from one square of the board to a nearby square.
 Board games like checkers (also known as draughts) have been played for thousands of years of human history.
-Board games are affordable, and their rules are generally simple to understand, but the game play can be very involving and rewarding.
+These games are affordable, and their rules are generally simple to understand, but the game play can be very involving and rewarding.
 Over time, new games have been created by modifying the game rules of existing board games.

 ![board games](/static/blog/arcade/tilecode/boardGames.GIF)

 In contrast, video games have been with us for just over half a century, yet constitute a multi-billion-dollar industry with billions of users.
 Gaming devices are devices of consumption, while game production requires the use of separate computers, contributing to a digital divide.

 ![TileCode screens](/static/blog/arcade/tilecode/handhels.GIF)

 ### TileCode Vision

 TileCode leverages the concepts of board games (squares, pieces that move, and rules about legal moves) to bring forward computational ideas through the medium of video games based on cellular automata.
 This allows players to start with simple rules and make their own games and game worlds which can quickly evolve into more complex emergent combinations of rules based on a strong logical/semantic foundation.
+In this way, TileCode aims to enable children to be creators of video games and not passive consumers.

 Users start with a *low floor* as they are able to simply play a game and change one rule or elements of the game world.
 Once familiar with the platform, players are provided with *wide walls* for creating many different types of games or interactive stories.
 Ultimately the platform presents opportunities for *high ceiling* learning activities allowing users to implement more challenging games such as Snake where the state of both sprites and tiles has to be accounted for.